Times Wang is an Associate at Cohen Milstein and a member of the Securities Litigation & Investor Protection practice group.

 Mr. Wang joined Cohen Milstein in 2014 from a top-tier litigation firm in California.
 He is interested in bringing cases that promote integrity in the marketplace.

-Currently, Mr. Wang is litigating the following matters:
+Mr. Wang is currently litigating the following notable matters:

 His successes include:

 - BP Securities Litigation: $175 million settlement.
-Cohen Milstein is Co-Lead Counsel in the litigation, which settled on the eve of trial.
+Cohen Milstein was co-lead counsel in the litigation, which settled on the eve of trial.
 Mr. Wang joined the litigation team at a critical moment, briefing numerous case-dispositive issues in connection with summary judgment.

 In 2018, Mr. Wang was selected to the Washington, D.C.
 Super Lawyer Rising Stars list.

 Mr. Wang has devoted significant effort to advancing human rights in the U.S. and abroad, including by litigating cases seeking to protect Constitutional rights and to preserve funding for human rights causes, as well as by taking on numerous human rights projects during his time at the NYU School of Law.
 Mr. Wang’s op-eds on the topic have been published in The Washington Post, “For Obama and China, a Human-Rights Opportunity,” November 13, 2009, and The Globe & Mail, “When Trudeau Visits China, Spare a Thought for My Father,” August 26, 2016 , and his work on the Yahoo!
 Human Rights Fund Litigation and on domestic human rights violations have been reported on by the New York Times, Forbes, and the Los Angeles Times.

 He earned his J.D., cum laude, from New York University School of Law in 2011, where, in addition to his human rights work, he served as Articles Editor for the Annual Survey of American Law.
 He earned his B.A. in East Asian Studies, with Great Distinction, from McGill University in 2007.